ChathurikaDissanayaka/scrimba-html/README.md

-# Projects of "Learn HTML and CSS" course of Scrimba
+# Projects of "Learn HTML and CSS" course in Scrimba

 <ul>
   <li><a href="https://brilliant-brigadeiros-a9f5a9.netlify.app/" target="_blank">Google clone</a></li>